-Problem: The first A/D conversion performed after a reset of the device may produce a result that is less accurate than the accuracy specification in the datasheet.
-The amount of error is dependent on several environmental conditions including process variation, light exposure, temperature, and the first conversion error.
+- Problem: The first A/D conversion performed after a reset of the device may produce a result that is less accurate than the accuracy specification in the datasheet.
+The amount of error is dependent on several environmental conditions including process variation, light exposure, temperature, and V{CC}/V{REF} differential. - Implication: If the application is sensitive to A/D accuracy, an error in the application may occur as a result of the first conversion error. - Workaround: Do not compare for the A/D result on the first conversion.
+All subsequent conversions should produce accurate results.

-$V{CC}/V{REF}$ differential.

-Implication: If the application is sensitive to A/D accuracy, an error in the application may occur as a result of produce accurate results.

-Workaround: Do not compare for the A/D result on the first conversion.
-All subsequent conversions should

-Status: NoFix.
+NoFix.
 Refer to the Summary Table of Changes to determine the affected.